Egypt vs. Turkey: Comparing Two Crossroads of Continents

 • Population: Egypt ~110 million, Turkey ~85 million

-• Location: Egypt in North Africa, Turkey in both Europe and Asia
+• Location: Egypt in North Africa, Turkey spanning Europe and Asia

 Quick Comparison: - Egypt is about 29% larger than Turkey by land area